cvalenzuela/usermanual/README.md

 ### What?
 --------------
-This script generate a pdf file with a set of instructions detailing your daily computer activity in a series of steps.
+This script generates a pdf file with a set of instructions detailing your daily computer activity in a series of steps.
 A manual of yourself so your computer can start figuring out how to understand you.

 ### Create your own Manual